 Now that you have your supplies, you’re all ready to go.
 Here are the recipe quantities for iced coffee at home:

 Step 1 – Grind the Coffee Beans

 Some people who make coffee at home prefer doing every last step of the process, and that includes grinding coffee beans.
-If that’s you to a T, then you’re free to grind coffee beans in a grinder.
+If that’s you to a T, then you’re free to grind the whole beans in a coffee grinder.

 For those who would like to save time and effort, you can always purchase ground coffee.
 Be sure to use the grounds relatively soon after buying them to get that maximum fresh flavor.

 We should take a moment to discuss which types of coffee beans you can use when brewing iced coffee.
 Honestly, it’s all up to your taste buds and how you take your coffee.

 Medium and dark roasts are recommended for a strong, rich flavor.
 If you like a bit of fruitiness in your iced coffee so you can skip all that sugar and syrup, then try a Kenyan or Ethiopian roast.

 For notes of chocolate with a creamy and sweet flavor, use medium-roast Costa Rican, El Salvadoran, or Guatemalan coffee beans.